Tarakeswar affair: Event

+She was taken to Madhab Chandra Giri, the "powerful" mahant of the popular and prosperous Tarakeswar temple, by her step mother, seeking fertility medication; however the mahant allegedly seduced and raped her.
+A shameful chapter began with the "connivance" of Elokeshi's parents.

+Starting from then, the poor girl was compelled to live with that "powerful" mahant to fulfil his libido.

-When Nobin returned to the village, he learned about the affair from village gossip.
-Nobin was publicly humiliated following the discovery of the affair.
+When Nobin eventually learned about the affair from village gossip, he was publicly humiliated by the villagers.
 He confronted Elokeshi, who confessed and begged him for forgiveness.
 Not only did Nobin forgive her but he decided to run away with her from Tarakeswar.
 However, the mahant did not allow the couple to escape; his goons blocked their way.
-Overcome with anger and jealousy, Nobin slit his wife's throat with a fish knife, decapitating her, on 27 May 1873.
+Overwhelmed with anger, Nobin slit his wife's throat with a fish knife, decapitating her, on 27 May 1873.
 Full of remorse, Nobin surrendered to the local police station and confessed his crime.

 The Tarakeswar murder case of 1873 (Queen vs Nobin Chandra Banerjee) first stood in the Hoogly Sessions Court at Serampore in south-west Bengal.
 The Indian jury acquitted Nobin, accepting his plea of insanity, but the British judge Field overruled the jury's decision and forwarded the matter to the Calcutta High Court.
 However, Judge Field accepted that there was an adulterous relationship between Elokeshi and the mahant, with whom she was seen "joking and flirting".
 Judge Markby, who presided over the case in the High Court, also accepted the evidence proving adultery.
 The High Court convicted both Nobin and the mahant.
 Nobin was sentenced to life imprisonment; the mahant got 3 years rigorous imprisonment and a fine of ₹2000.